 As reported to the Strategic Priorities and Policy Committee on September 26, 2016, the \$500,000 target for 2016 was achieved.
 Civic Administration provided further details on the various "tools" being employed through the service review process in a report to the Strategic Priorities and Policy Committee on May 29, 2017.
-The results of the service review initiatives undertaken to achieve the 2017 target of \$1,000,000 were reported to the Strategic Priorities and Policy Committee on September 18, 2017.
+The results of the service review initiatives undertaken to achieve the 2017 and 2018 targets were reported to the Strategic Priorities and Policy Committee on September 18, 2017 and September 17, 2018 respectively.

 It should be noted that the service review targets are separate from the additional budget reduction Council directed Civic Administration to identify in order to reduce the 2019 tax levy increase from the projected 3.2% increase identified during the 2018 Budget Update process to the 2.9% increase for 2019 originally approved through the 2016-2019 Multi Year Budget.
+The details of these reductions were detailed in Budget Amendment #1 of the 2019 Budget Update process.

-The purpose of this report is to provide Committee and Council with an update on the Service Review initiatives undertaken to achieve the \$1,500,000 incremental Service Review target for 2018.
-Brief updates on the status of the "Deep Dive" and Lean Six Sigma initiatives are also provided.
+The purpose of this report is to provide Committee and Council with an update on the Service Review initiatives undertaken to achieve the \$1,000,000 incremental Service Review target for 2019.
+A brief update on the status of the Continuous Improvement initiative is also provided.